TeifLab/MatrixProteinBinding/README.md

 # MatrixProteinBinding
 Uses the transfer matrix method to compute protein binding at single base pair resolution including competition from nucleosomes and DNA methylation if provided.
+The assembly of the trabnsfer matrices is based on [https://github.com/TeifLab/ChromHL](ChromHL), which originates from the Fortran code by [https://github.com/epigenereg](epigenereg) translated to MATLAB by [https://www.github.com/geejaytee](geejayee), and TFaffinity code by [https://www.github.com/geejaytee](geejayee) translating the R code from the TRAP sopftware from Martin Vingron's lab (https://trap.molgen.mpg.de/cgi-bin/trap_form.cgi).

+## License
+This software codes belongs to the Laboratory of Gene Regulation at the University of Essex ([generegulation.org](generegulation.org)) and is availabe under CC-BY-ND-NC licence (non-commercial, no derivateves, full attribution).
+Please provide references to [https://github.com/TeifLab/ChromHL](ChromHL) and the following publication:

+Thorn G.J., Clarkson C.T., Rademacher A., Mamayusupova H., Schotta G., Rippe K. and Teif V.B.
+(2022) DNA sequence-dependent formation of heterochromatin nanodomains.
+Nature Communications 13, 1861

 ## Inputs required
 - Code requires sequences in FASTA format, one per file, with the header: